MohamedReda2003/how-to-run-a-python-file-for-the-1st-time/README.md

 then install the dependencies :
 ```
 pip install -r requirements.txt
+pip install pdfplumber==0.11.0
+pip install camelot-py==0.11.0
+pip install pandas==2.2.2
+pip install tabulate
-pip install pdfplumber
+pip install flet==0.22.1
 pip install auto-py-to-exe
 ```
 then run the command:
 ```
 auto-py-to-exe
 ```
-Then configure your app and here we go!
+Then you can just configure your app and here we go!